Kremlin says start of Russia-Ukraine-US talks in Abu Dhabi represents progress

 Background:

-- On 23-24 January, trilateral talks between the United States, Ukraine and Russia took place in Abu Dhabi.
+- On 23-24 January, trilateral talks between the US, Ukraine and Russia took place in Abu Dhabi.

-- Media reports suggest that the talks have yielded progress on military matters.
+- Media reports suggest that progress on military matters was made at the talks.

 - Ukrainian President Volodymyr Zelenskyy described the talks as constructive.

-- Axios reported that on 24 January, alongside the trilateral format involving Ukraine, the United States and Russia, bilateral Ukraine-Russia talks also took place without US participation.
+- Axios reported that on 24 January, in addition to the trilateral Ukraine-US-Russia talks, bilateral Ukraine-Russia talks also took place without US involvement.

-- Zelenskyy also stated that the United States must be ready for compromise in talks on ending the war in Ukraine.
+- Zelenskyy has stated that the US must also be prepared to compromise in the talks on ending the war in Ukraine.

-- On 26 January, Zelenskyy said that preparations are underway for another meeting of the negotiating teams from Ukraine, the United States and Russia, which is planned for Sunday 1 February.
+- On 26 January, Zelenskyy said that preparations are underway for the next meeting of the negotiating teams from Ukraine, the US and Russia, which is planned for Sunday 1 February.

 Support Ukrainska Pravda on Patreon!